Are you a scorcher?

 I’m a hair girl.
 That’s my quickest, best, most satisfying, pick-me-up.
 A visit to the hairdresser can induce a trance-like calm and make me feel invincible.

 I need that feeling quite often in my line of work and a person can’t just sit there and flick through magazines, you have to look around and be engaged.
-That’s how my eyes fell on the liquid roller write up from evo.
-(The copy-writers of evo rock!)
+That’s how my eyes fell on the liquid roller write up from evo. ( See at the bottom of the post.
+The copy-writers of evo rock!)

 Reading this made me think of how often we intentionally and unintentionally, maliciously or mindlessly, singe the bejeezers out of our relationships.